RanaWahid/MATLAB_Tasks/READMEtest.md

 ### CODE IMPLEMENTATION

 <p>
-We have implemented just one class "Es42_tictactoe.java".
+We have implemented just one major class "Es42_tictactoe.java".
-This is the Pseudo code of the implemented methods:
+This is the Pseudo code of the major implemented methods:

 **clearBoard**
-    Looping over rows and columns and inserting blank string.
+    Looping over rows and columns and inserting blank string.<br/>
 **initStick**
-    Looping over connected controllers and refrencing connected gamepads.
+    Looping over connected controllers and refrencing connected gamepads.<br/>
+**init**
+    Setting roots' nodes and running gamepads listener thread.<br/>
+**start**
+    Setting and showing stage icon, title and scene and making it full screen.<br/>
+**GamePad Thread**
+    If any button is pressed, it checks button name, value and current root ID.
+Then, takes the appropriate action.<br/>
 </p>